 The PE Program is designed, implemented and evaluated according to those Gospel values reflected in the Mission Statement of our school.

-Each class devotes a minimum of 1.5 hours to formal Physical Education activities.
+Each class devotes a minimum of 1.5 hours to formal Physical Education activities a week.
 These include activities which promote the development of knowledge, skills, behaviours, values and attitudes relative to the human body and how it functions, the role and place of physical activity in society, as well as the more traditional PE activities of swimming, dance, games, modified sports and fitness.

 The PE Program has equal status with other aspects and dimensions of the curriculum and each teacher is responsible and accountable for student learning opportunities in their class.
 This is reflected in our procedures of evaluation and reporting to parents.